The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the Buckingham neighborhood in Fort Collins are low income, making it among the lowest income neighborhoods in America.
+The neighbors in the Buckingham neighborhood in Fort Collins are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 With 45.0% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 86.8%

 The old saying "you are what you eat" is true.
 But it is also true that you